 About Me

 I am an Applied Statistician for the Youth and Young Adult Depression and Suicide Prevention Lab, University of Michigan, and a Data Analyst for the Data Science for Dynamic Intervention Decision Making Center (d3c), Institute for Social Research.
-Since moving to Boston, MA, I am also fortunate to work in-person as an affiliate at the Statistical Reinforcement Learning Lab, Harvard University, with Professor Susan Murphy.
-Previously, I completed my M.S. in Biostatistics from University of Michigan, served under a NSF AGEP-GRS grant fellowship as a graduate student researcher for Professor Bhramar Mukherjee.
+Upon moving to Boston, MA, I was fortunate to work in-person as an affiliate at the Statistical Reinforcement Learning Lab, Harvard University.